 Further, the yoke portion that goes over the child's head can be a tight squeeze if the harness isn't loose enough, which freaked our passenger testers out.
 This also means that the child's helmet must be put on after they're already strapped in, which adds a layer of hassle.
-This was the least user-friendly harness we tested; we much preferred the simple five-point over-the-shoulder style harnesses found in the Burley models, the Thule Chariots and the InStep Take 2.
+This was the least user-friendly harness we tested; we much preferred the simple five-point over-the-shoulder style harnesses found most of the other trailers.

 The long tow arm and overall bulk of this trailer made it difficult to tow.

-The weeGo was our worst performer in this category.
+The weeGo did not compete well in this category.
 The unwieldy bulk of the trailer made it just plain difficult to tow, and steep hills that were doable with other trailers felt almost impossible with the weeGo.
 Our testers noted significant lurching and feedback from the trailer to the bike, and this was by far the noisiest of the trailers we tested.
 The weeGo's extra long tow arm made the whole rig difficult to maneuver, especially when walking the bike through obstacles or navigating tight turns.
 We did appreciate the 20" wheels, which made this trailer easier to pull over rough terrain than the smaller-wheeled Allen Sports Steel and the InStep Take 2.